scp222thj/MalumMenu/README.md

 - ✅ Steam
 - ✅ Itch.io
-- ✅ Epic Games Launcher
-- ✅ Microsoft Store
-- ❔ Cracked (rarely works)
-- ❌ iOS App Store & Google Play
+- ❌ iOS App Store & Android Google Play
-- ❌ PS & Switch & Xbox

 Now ensure that you have downloaded the correct zip file for your platform:
 - For Steam, Epic Games Launcher, and Itch.io, use `MalumMenu-VERSION.zip`
-- For the Microsoft Store edition, use `MalumMenu-VERSION-Microsoft.zip`

 Make sure you followed the installation guide precisely.
 This is what your `Among Us` folder should look like after a successful installation: